OceanOptics/ifcb-tools/README.md

   - depth <float or NaN> (meters)
   - concentration factor <float or NaN> (no units)
   - flag <int>
-    - 0    Not Available
+    - 0    Flag not available
     - 2^0  Good
     - 2^1  Aborted | Incomplete (quantification can be biased)
     - 2^2  Bad | Ignore | Delete | Failed | Bubbles
     - 2^3  Questionnable
     - 2^4  customTrigger: Trigger mode different than PMTB
     - 2^5  Flush
-    - 2^6  customVolume: Volume sample different than 5 mL
+    - 2^6  customVolume: Volume sampled different than 5 mL
-    - 2^7  badAlignment (can underestimate #/cell)
+    - 2^7  badAlignment (can underestimate concentration)
-    - 2^8  badFocus (bad focus)
+    - 2^8  badFocus (area of particles is affected)
     - 2^9  timeOffset: time of IFCB is incorrect
     - 2^10 Corrupted (good sample, bad file)
   - sample type <string or empty>